 Probably the largest part of material in this context addresses the question how consumers could be integrated into the innovation process:

 Additionally, a significant amount of material has been published on how external R&D partners could be integrated into the innovation process in order to solve technical and scientific challenges.
 The questions in this part of Open Innovation are more complex since they comprise strategic dimensions, process and organizational issues, topics that focus on culture change and how to manage networks of solution partners.
-Furthermore, if one dives deeper into this subject, one finds that also issues like suitable business models, Intellectual Property management, finding new innovators and increasing the firm’s absorptive capacity are necessary conditions for success in R&D-driven Open Innovation (see a recent publication for more information on this subject).
+Furthermore, if one dives deeper into this subject, one finds that also issues like suitable business models, Intellectual Property management, finding new innovators and increasing the firm’s absorptive capacity are necessary conditions for success in R&D-driven Open Innovation (read more information on this subject).

 However, up so far there is little material on how to systematically innovate openly with B2B customers.
 This article closes the gap by providing insight from innovation-3’s project work and from Best Practice examples.
 It starts with describing the four key roles that B2B customers may have in this context, then addresses the question how the best partners could be found and managed and finally closes with some recommendations about what your firm should do in order to reach the next level in integrating your B2B customers into the innovation process.